vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 a tank, 890-892; procedure pre are made silently, 10040; 48 m

-scribed in purānas preferred in boar raised the earth, 718; became
+scribed in purāṇas preferred in boar raised the earth, 718; became

 medieval times, 892 ; proper time & tortoise, 718; presiding deity of